prakashSidd18/blind_augmentation/README.md

 <a name="code"></a>
 ## Dataset, Code & Preprocess

-We provide code to run optimization and compositing along with dataset for 7 dataset/scenes used in the original paper.
+We provide code to run optimization and compositing along with a dataset with 7 scenes used in the original paper.

-We have run pre-process on the 7 dataset and provide all intermediary frames along with compositing frames.
+We have run pre-process on the 7 scenes and provide all intermediary frames along with compositing frames.

-For new dataset/scenes we point to original implementation of off-the-shelf methods which we used in this paper.
+For new dataset/scenes we point to original implementation of off-the-shelf methods which we used for pre-processing in this paper.

 <a name="1-dataset-download"></a>
 ### 1. Dataset Download

-All 7 dataset/scenes can be dowloaded from [here](https://1drv.ms/u/c/a220080a7f502ec5/EcKLUxvCr0FErE8oHVezmxkBULjS83dSpiBC_6LZXcWm4w?e=mNYh27) (~7GB).
+All 7 scenes can be dowloaded from [here](https://1drv.ms/u/c/a220080a7f502ec5/EcKLUxvCr0FErE8oHVezmxkBULjS83dSpiBC_6LZXcWm4w?e=mNYh27) (~7GB).

 We also provide a smaller dataset (with 2 scenes) to quickly run our single-frame optimization (see [Run](#3-running-on-standard-dataset)) [here](https://1drv.ms/u/c/a220080a7f502ec5/ETL2DPPovrRKnf6fZLbwsQsBWrfgcFr4f9aCzij1cXiBRA?e=dU5Eic) (~380MB).